iyybpatrick/LeetCode/README.md

 # LeetCode
-Early bird catches the worm
+Early bird catches the worm.
+Find something you like and let it kill you.
+Facebook, I'm coming.